 Westminster means opportunity.

-Tuition and Fees include lunch, academic activity fees for all students, and technology resources.
-Students in pre-first through second grade have the use of iPads, while students in grades 3-12 use MacBooks.
+Tuition and fees include lunch, academic activity fees for all students, and technology resources.
+Students in pre-first through second grade have the use of iPads, while students in grades three through twelve use MacBooks.
 Book fees also include any software licensing fees for specific courses.
-While included for Lower School students, books typically average $350 to $400 for Middle School students and $450 to $600 for Upper School students.
+While included for Lower School students, books typically average $400 to $500 for Middle School students and $700 to $850 for Upper School students.

-Families must apply annually for financial aid directly through The School and Student Service for Financial Aid (SSS) website.
+Families are encouraged to apply annually for financial aid directly through The School and Student Service for Financial Aid (SSS) website.

 - Does Westminster offer scholarships?

 - Will my award automatically renew the next year?